Bangaon subdivision

 Bangaon subdivision is an administrative subdivision of the North 24 Parganas district in the Indian state of West Bengal.

 History

-In 1883 Bangaon subdivision was transferred from Nadia district to Jessore district.
+In 1883 Bangaon subdivision was transferred from Nadia district to Jessore District.
 At the time of Partition of Bengal (1947) the police station areas of Bangaon and Gaighata of Jessore district, forming Bangaon subdivision, were placed in India, and the rest of Jessore district in East Pakistan.

 Geography

 Bangaon subdivision is part of the Ichhamati-Raimangal Plain, one of the three physiographic regions in the district located in the lower Ganges Delta.
 It contains soil of mature black or brownish loam to recent alluvium.
 The Ichhamati flows through the eastern part of the district.

 Subdivisions

 North 24 Parganas district is divided into the following administrative subdivisions:

 Religion

 Given below is an overview of the religion-wise break-up of the population across the subdivisions of North 24 Parganas district, as per 2011 census:

-North 24 Parganas district with 24.22% Muslims (in 2001) has been identified as a minority concentrated district by the Ministry of Minority Affairs, Government of India.
-A baseline survey on religious minority population has been carried out under the aegis of Indian Council of Social Science Research and funded by the Ministry of Minority Affairs.
+North 24 Parganas district with 24.22% Muslims (in 2001) was identified as a minority concentrated district by the Ministry of Minority Affairs, Government of India.
+A baseline survey on religious minority population was carried out under the aegis of Indian Council of Social Science Research and funded by the Ministry of Minority Affairs.
 For information on the survey see North 24 Parganas: minority concentrated district.